 What are the best sources of Resistant Starch?

-Here’s an idea how much RS is found in common foods.
-Note: these are average values and will vary.
+Here’s an idea of how much RS is found in common foods.
+Note: These are average values and will vary.